November 20, 2020

-The health and well-being of our Residents and employees are paramount.
-We are following the guidelines of the California Department of Public Health of testing the all Residents on the Skilled Nursing Floor, Staff and Little Sisters on a weekly basis.
+Please know that the health and well-being of our Residents and employees is paramount.
+We are following the guidelines of the California Department of Public Health.
 If there are any additional updates, we will let you know.
 At this time, all Residents are well and have no symptoms.
-Should you have any questions please feel free to contact Maritza Nino, our Social Worker.
+We hope to be COVID-free in 14 days.
+Should you have any questions please feel free to contact Esmeralda Revuelta LVN, Infection Prevention Nurse.

-We know this has not been easy on anyone, and we appreciate your patience.
-We know that a lot of you would like to take your family members out.
-We are asking for the Residents not to leave the Home unless it is for an approved essential medical appointment.
-Should they choose to leave or should you choose to take your parent or loved one out of our Home, we are asking that you keep them with you until we have lifted this restriction.
-If that period of time is too long for you to keep your family member, they must be tested for COVID and receive a negative result prior to bringing them back to the home.
 Once they are back in the Home they will have to self–quarantine for 14 days in their rooms.
-We ask that your make arrangements with Maritza our Social Worker with dates of departure and schedule returns so that we have ample staff to monitor them while on quarantine, so not to take away from the care of the Residents on the 2nd floor.
+We ask that your make arrangements with Bing Varias, our Activities Director with dates of departure and schedule returns so that we have ample staff to monitor them while on quarantine, so not to take away from the care of the Residents on the 2nd floor.
 This is to make sure that we continue to keep all of our Residents in our Home safe, well and COVID FREE!!!

 Our dedicated staff and Little Sisters have been working tirelessly to make sure that your loved ones remain safe and healthy.
 Please stay at home and minimize social contact as much as possible.
 This will keep your family members safe.

 Thank you for your understanding and collaboration as we make decisions for the health and safety of our Residents and staff.
 We will continue to keep you updated with any new developments.